atpay/atpay_php/README.md

 ### User Data

-**User Data** is a token attribute that contains anything that you wish to get back in @Pay’s response on processing the token.
+**User Data** is a token attribute that contains any string that you wish to get back in @Pay’s response on processing the token.
 It has a limit of 2500 characters.

 ```php